Governance Framework

 Head:

-Responsible for supporting the Group and the Board in matters relating to: (i) product quality, (ii) health, (iii) safety and (iv) the environment.
+Responsible for supporting the Group and the Board in matters relating to: (i) product quality (ii) personnel and community health and safety and (iii) environmental protection.

 Head: